Kevin Max

-Kevin Max Smith (born August 17, 1967) is an American singer, songwriter, and poet.
+Kevin Max Smith (born August 17, 1967) is an American singer, songwriter, painter, and poet.
 He is best known for being a member of the Christian pop group dc Talk.
 As a solo artist following the band going on hiatus, he has recorded 12 full-length studio albums, including a Christmas album.
 From 2012 until 2014, he was the lead singer of the band Audio Adrenaline.

 Early life

 Adopted as a baby to Max and Elaine Smith, Kevin Smith was raised in Grand Rapids, Michigan.
 Kevin went to high school at Grand Rapids Baptist (now Northpointe Christian).
 He went to college at Liberty University in Lynchburg Virginia.
 Kevin Max Smith legally changed his name to "Kevin Max" in 1997 as a tribute to his adoptive father, Max Smith.

 Career

 dc Talk years (1989–2000)

 While at Liberty University, he met fellow dc Talk bandmates Toby McKeehan ("tobyMac") and Michael Tait.
 They formed DC Talk in 1988 and went on to achieve great success in both Christian and mainstream music, winning numerous Dove Awards and Grammys.
 The band went on to win four Grammy Awards and 16 GMA Dove Awards.
 The band went on hiatus in 2000 as each member pursued their own solo careers.